aka: The Mermaid Problem

 - The infamous Poxy Boggards sing about this in the rather explicit song, "Nelly the Mermaid"

 ...Her hips were a swayin', she was a work of art, the sad irony, her legs wouldn't part!

 ...They asked us to follow, so we turned and headed south, they had no lower half... but they still had a mouth!

-- Shel Silverstein's song "The Mermaid", recently covered by GreatBigSea, is about a sailor falling in love with a type A mermaid, breaking up with her (not, however, for the reason you're all thinking), and then falling in love with a type B.
+- Shel Silverstein's song "The Mermaid", recently covered by GreatBigSea, is about a sailor falling in love with a type A mermaid, her breaking up with him, and then him falling in love with a type B.